jchapman63/neo-gkmn/dev-log.md

 #### 1-2-25
 I made a simple design for the full battle box including name, health numbers, and health status bar.
 The above todo still applies.

+#### 2-25-25
+I need to work on the placement of buttons in the action menu.
+The math makes no sense right now.
+It looks like I placed the origin at the center and then translated the button to the center?
+Very confusing and needs reworked.

+#### 2-27-25
+Button placement is difficult to figure out because the way things are set up right now is very messy.
+I should not have to make the button aware of its origin relative to the whole screen.
+For example, the button is tied to the menu's origin.
+Clicks are relative to the canvas as a whole.
+I need to create a register for a clickable action menu.

+TODO - Continue working on refactoring menu into its own module.